Mental Health Awareness

 The South Asian community is surrounded by a stigma regarding our mental health, and regardless of our backgrounds/successes/education, can suffer from depression and other issues.
+Learn about common mental health concerns.
 Don’t suffer in silence – reach out for help and get a referral to one of our culturally sensitive counselors.
 If you’d like to take advantage of our free mental health consults, please email us!

 My Desi Food Plate

 Nutrition and healthy eating form a basis for overall health.
 The pdf below is a reference guide for a healthy diet, consult your physician and/or nutritionist for your specific dietary needs.Desi-Food-Plate-1.pdf (92 downloads)